MMendrin/COVID-Layoff-Rates-Analysis-Python-and-Jupyter-Notebook-/README.md

 3) Was there a greater average percentage of layoffs in 2020 or 2022, and what insights might this difference in percentage reveal about the world in these two years?

-### If notebook preview does not allow for proper viewing, follow these instructions for an alternate form of viewing:
+### Follow these instructions for a proper form of notebook viewing:

 1).
 Click on "Final Project Covid-19 Layoffs Analysis.ipynb" file